openfed/openfed_orejime/README.md

 1. Install the module as normal, see link for instructions.
    Link: https://www.drupal.org/documentation/install/modules-themes/modules-7

-2. Follow the installation instructions of Orejime
+2. Follow the installation instructions of Orejime.
    Link: https://github.com/openfed/orejime

 3. After running "npm run build" process of Orejime you should have generated JS/CSS files within the "dist" directory.